gdunc/city_analysis_v2/README.md

   - City name, country, population
   - Elevation formatted as `Elevation: XXX m / X,XXX ft` (with source tag)
   - Nearest airport name (when available)
-  - Note: Distance to Alps remains in CSV but is not shown in the popup
+  - Note: Distance to region remains in CSV but is not shown in the popup
 - **Filters (top-left):**
   - Min population
   - Max driving time to airport (minutes)